-Crude oil is a mixture of hydrocarbons Natural gas is a fossil energy source formed from plants and animals formed deep beneath the earth's that lived millions of years ago. surface.
-Millions to hundreds of Crude oil exists in liquid form in millions of years ago and over long underground pools or reservoirs, periods of time, the remains of in tiny spaces within sedimentary plants and animals (such as diatoms) rocks, and near the surface in tar built up in thick layers on the earth's (or oil) sands.
-Petroleum products surface and ocean floors, sometimes are fuels made from crude oil and mixed with sand, silt, and calcium other hydrocarbons contained carbonate.
-Over time, these lavers in natural gas.
-After crude oil is were buried under sand, silt, and removed from the ground, it is sent rock.
-Pressure and heat changed to a refinery where different parts some of this carbon and hydrogenof the crude oil are separated into rich material into coal, some into oil useable petroleum products.
-These (petroleum), and some into natural petroleum products include gasoline, gas.
-Natural gas is used both as a distillates such as diesel fuel and fuel and to make materials and heating oil, jet fuel, petrochemical chemicals. feedstocks, waxes, lubricating oils, and asphalt.
-Petroleum products In some places, natural gas moved can also be made from coal, natural into large cracks and spaces gas, and biomass.
-Biofuels, such as between layers of overlying rock.
+Crude oil is a mixture of hydrocarbons formed from plants and animals that lived millions of years ago.
+Crude oil exists in liquid form in underground pools or reservoirs, in tiny spaces within sedimentary rocks, and near the surface in tar (or oil) sands.
+Petroleum products are fuels made from crude oil and other hvdrocarbons contained in natural gas.
+After crude oil is removed from the ground, it is sent to a refinery where different parts of the crude oil are separated into useable petroleum products.
+These petroleum products include gasoline, distillates such as diesel fuel and heating oil, jet fuel, petrochemical feedstocks, waxes, lubricating oils, and asphalt.
+Petroleum products can also be made from coal. natural gas, and biomass.
+Biofuels, such as ethanol and biodiesel, are also used as petroleum products, mainly in mixtures with gasoline and diesel fuel.